 Shear area model - Mechanically consistent shear area-model for existing bridges without or with small lateral force reinforcement

-Within the scope of this research project a mechanically consistent model for the shear resistance of bridges without or low shear reinforcement was developed.
 Dipl.-Ing.
 Patrick Huber, Univ.-Prof. Dr.Ing.
 Johann Kollegger, Univ.-Prof. Dr.Ing.
 Viet Tue Nguyen, Dr.-Ing.
 Duc Tung Nguyen

 Publisher: BMVIT